facebookarchive/xctool/README.md

 1. Fork.
 2. Make a feature branch: __git checkout -b my-feature__
 3. Make your feature.
-Keep things tidy so you have one commit per self contained change (squashing can help).
+Keep things tidy so you have one commit per self-contained change (squashing can help).
 3. Push your branch to your fork: __git push -u origin my-feature__
 4. Open GitHub, under "Your recently pushed branches", click __Pull Request__ for _my-feature_.